 I also want to mention that my almond tuiles are not too sweet.
 I started with Fine Cooking’s basic tuiles.
 Then I spent almost every night last week developing, testing and tweaking to minimize the amount of sugar and butter needed for tasty and crisp tuiles.
 The recipes I looked at online turned me off with an excessive amount of sugar which is not good for our health at all.
 Fine Cooking’s version, though good, is way too sweet.
 If you have a really sweet tooth, you can add one tablespoon sugar more than called for in my recipe.

 I came across a number of different mixing methods for tuiles, and I like Serious Eats’ method the most.
 All ingredients can be mixed in a bowl to create smooth tuile batter.
 Simple and perfect every time.
-After that, you will need to spread the batter very thinly on a baking tray lined with a silicone baking mat or parchment paper.
+After that, you will need to spread the batter very thinly on a baking tray lined with a silicone baking mat (I like Silpat mats) or parchment paper.
 I must say that using a baking mat makes things a lot easier and quicker because it’s perfectly flat and doesn’t move around like a parchment paper.

 To create the curved shape tuiles are known for, you will need to place them on something like a rolling pin or bottle immediately after taking them out of the oven.
 They are soft (and hot!) right out of the oven, but they will start to harden quite fast after about 10 seconds.
 Therefore you may want to work quickly with a glove.
 That’s also the reason why I like to bake tuiles in small batches of 6-8 cookies.
 More than that, I can’t shape them fast enough :).